Technical Deep Dive

 Proof verified — on-chain or off

-The proof and public inputs are submitted to a verifier — a web service, API endpoint, or Solidity smart contract on the Liberland blockchain.
-Verification runs the Groth16 pairing check: valid or invalid.
+The proof and public inputs are submitted to a verifier — locally, via API, or anchored on-chain (EVM today; Cardano is our launch chain, rolling out).
+On-chain smart-contract verification is on the roadmap.
 The verifier learns only the result and the public claims — nothing else.

 Public